Rolando Frazer: National team career

 Frazer first gained a spot on the Panama men's national basketball team as a 15-year-old, in his second season of playing organized basketball.
 In 1979, Frazer was named the team captain of an NAIA all-star squad that toured Argentina and Brazil.
 Frazer took game high scoring honors (19 points) in Panama's 93–88 loss against Bobby Knight's Team USA, at the 1979 Pan American Games.
 Scoring 26 points and grabbing 13 rebounds, he helped the National team win the gold medal at the 1981 CentroBasket.

-Frazer led Panama to an all-time best ninth place finish at the 1982 FIBA World Championship.
+Frazer led Panama to an all-time best ninth-place finish at the 1982 FIBA World Championship.
 He was the tournament's top scorer, with a scoring average of 24.4 points per game.
-He was also named the tournament's most valuable player.
 He also played at the 1986 FIBA World Championship, where he averaged 19.8 points per game.

 Along with Mario Butler, he led Panama to become a competitive national team in the 1980s.
 In 1987, Frazer returned to the United States, to represent Panama at the 1987 Pan American Games, at Indianapolis.